citahub/cita/docs/en-US/chain/service_config.md

 journaldb_type = "archive"
 prooftype = 2
 grpc_port = 5000
+statedb_cache_size = 5242880

 ```

 * `journaldb_type` : type of JournalDB algorithm.
 There are 4 types, including "archive", "light", "fast" and "basic".
 The default is `archive`
-* `prooftype` : tyoe of consensus algorithm, (CITA only supports the CITA-BFT algorithm in current)
+* `prooftype` : type of consensus algorithm, (CITA only supports the CITA-BFT algorithm in current)
 * `grpc_port` : grpc port
+* `statedb_cache_size`:  size of global cache in StateDB, which is used to save account and code.
+The default is 5242880, that is, 5M.

 ## RPC